srngpnd/Toxic_NLP/README.md

 We started with splitting our dataset into train and test in the ratio of 2:1.
 So since we have an imbalanced class problem, we will be using SMOTE technique to balance our classes before making predictions to have a better fit on our training dataset.

-We used namely three classifiers Linear Regression, Multi-nomial Naives Bayes and Random Forest.
+We used namely three classifiers Linear Regression, Multi-nomial Naives Bayes and Random Forest with cross validation with 3 folds.
 The accuracy results are as follows:

 Logistic: 90%
 <br />